-Students can work with staff from JC and Siena Heights University to earn a Bachelor of Arts degree in criminal justice.
-Tailored to build on the JC associate degrees in law enforcement or corrections, students can transfer up to 90 credits from JC and complete at least 30 hours credit from Siena with a minimum of 18 hours of criminal justice classes.
-All the courses for the bachelor's degree in criminal justice are available at the JC main campus through the Siena Heights University degree completion center.
+Students can work with staff from Jackson College and Siena Heights University to earn a Bachelor of Arts degree in criminal justice.
+Tailored to build on the associate degrees in law enforcement or corrections, students can transfer up to 90 credits from Jackson College and complete at least 30 hours credit from Siena Heights with a minimum of 18 hours of criminal justice classes.
+All the courses for the bachelor's degree in criminal justice are available at the Central Campus through the Siena Heights University degree completion center.